andrey-lepekhin/andrey-lepekhin.github.io/_posts/2026-02-10-Soundproof-Sleep-Capsule.md

 Eventually I went looking for a different lever — something smarter than "add more plywood."
 That's how I found **acoustic metamaterials** — materials whose behavior comes less from what they're made of and more from how they're shaped.

-Jet engines can't be sealed, so they reduce noise with honeycomb structures that act like thousands of tiny [Helmholtz resonators](https://en.wikipedia.org/wiki/Helmholtz_resonance) tuned to eat specific tones.
+Jet engines can't be sealed, so they reduce noise with honeycomb structures that act like thousands of small [Helmholtz resonators](https://en.wikipedia.org/wiki/Helmholtz_resonance) tuned to specific frequencies.
 A Helmholtz resonator is simpler than it sounds: blow across a bottle top and you hear a note.
 That note is the air in the neck bouncing against the air trapped in the body, and the bottle absorbs energy at exactly that frequency.
 Change the bottle's shape, change the frequency it eats.
 Now imagine thousands of precisely shaped "bottles" embedded in a wall — each one swallowing a different slice of the noise spectrum.

 I read acoustics papers and kept running into the same seductive idea: attenuation without the weight.
 Could geometry replace some of what I'd been trying to purchase with sheer mass?
 [One paper (Hedayati et al., 2024)](https://www.mdpi.com/2683028) had enough data for me to reproduce the build.